-The parent and grandparent program allows Canadian citizens and permanent residents to sponsor their parents and grandparents for permanent residence.
 The Government of Canada recognizes that importance of family reunification and the hardships caused by family separation.
-In 2020, the program will open intake for 3 weeks and, due to high demand, candidates will be accepted based on a lottery system.
+In 2020, the program opened intake for 3 weeks and, due to high demand, candidates were accepted based on a lottery system.
+The 2020 Interest to Sponsor Application has now closed.

 This has been a highly anticipated program for families currently have their loved ones abroad.
 If you have any questions or would like help in completing your application, please book an appointment here.